extrange/paddleocr/readme.md

 Usage instructions:

-- Clone this repository and setup a VSCode dev container.
+- Clone this repository and setup the VSCode dev container.
 - Save images into `images/` directory
 - Run `./infer.sh`